- Charity Number: 108066663RR0001

 A Ministry of Teen Challenge Canada

 The Saskatchewan Men's Centre & Prairie Hope Women's Centre are 12-month in-residence alcohol and drug addiction rehabilitation programs located near Allan and Hague, Saskatchewan respectively.
-We offer help and hope to men and women struggling with alcoholism and/or addiction to other drugs.
-Addicts, alcoholics, their family and friends, begin their restoration at Teen Challenge.
+We offer help and hope to those struggling with alcoholism and/or addiction to other drugs.
+Those in addiction, their family and friends, begin their restoration at Teen Challenge.
 Learn More

 GENERATIONS OF ADDICTION